April 28, 2026, 8:24 am | Read time: 4 minutes

 Instability

 Apart from a little draft during occasional ventilation, it is windless in the house and apartment.
-The young plants grow without the influence of wind, and accordingly, the stems of the young plants may be less stable.
+Young plants grow without wind influence, and accordingly, their stems may be less stable.
 Especially in very bright and warm places like a south-facing window, tomatoes tend to grow rapidly.
 The stems then become particularly thin.
 If these young plants were moved directly into the bed from one day to the next, they could simply snap at the first gust of wind.

 Cold and Heat Tolerance